Previous Air Quality Scholarship Winners

 Perry Hystad is a PhD candidate in the School of Population and Public Health at the University of British Columbia.
 He is supported by a UBC Bridge scholarship, a Michael Smith Foundation for Health Research senior graduate trainee award, and a Canadian Institute of Health Research Frederick Banting and Best research scholarship.
 His dissertation focuses on air pollution and lung cancer risk in Canada, with an emphasis on social-environment interactions.
 His other research activities broadly cover spatial epidemiology and place and health.
 He is also a researcher with CAREX Canada, a national occupational and environmental carcinogen exposure surveillance initiative, and is developing GIS and Population Health and Spatial Epidemiology courses for Population Data BC.

-Kharah Ross is the 2009 winner of the Robert Caton Scholarship.
-Kharah is in her first year of the MA/PhD Health Psychology program at the University of British Columbia.
+Kharah Ross is in her first year of the MA/PhD Health Psychology program at the University of British Columbia.
 She will be investigating a unique area of research: the link between air pollution and day-to-day function.
 This will involve investigating the relationship between how chronic air pollution exposure could affect current mood (specifically depression) and thus everyday quality of life.

 This research is part of Kharah's overall goal to better understand how our environment and lifestyle choices influence mental and biological health, and how people can be motivated to adopt healthier lifestyle practices that simultaneously reduce pollution and improve health.

-Luisa Giles is the 2008 winner of the Robert Caton Scholarship.
-Luisa is a PhD candidate in the School of Human Kinetics at the University of British Columbia.
+Luisa Giles is a PhD candidate in the School of Human Kinetics at the University of British Columbia.
 Luisa is working with faculty in Human Kinetics, the School of Environmental Health and the Faculty of Medicine at UBC to gain a better understanding of the interaction between air pollution and exercise.
 This research will provide the basis for policies and information to help urban exercisers reduce their health risk due to air pollution.